CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 In this module, we will guide you through the current Microsoft Defender for Cloud policies set by Azure.
 Also, we will walk you through the methods to enable or disable the Security policies.

-### Exercise 1: Overview of the Microsoft Defender for Cloud policy
+### Exercise 1: Overview of the Microsoft Defender for Cloud Policy

 In this exercise, you will get an overview of an index of Azure Policy built-in policy definitions related to Microsoft Defender for Cloud and about initiatives, policies, and how they relate to the Microsoft Defender for Cloud's recommendation.